CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 Ingesting Data
 --------------

-Ingesting data to GEMD is best done with additional tooling to automate the process, and will not be demonstrated in detail here.
+..
+Warning:: Ingesting data to GEMD is best done with additional tooling to automate the process.

-But we will highlight several crucial data objects and their inter-connections.
+Although we will not describe every step of the data ingestion process, we will highlight several data objects and their inter-connections.

-The parameters of the blending process and the properties of the ingredients/formulations correspond to `attribute templates`.
+Perhaps most crucial are the `attribute templates` that correspond to the parameters of the blending process and the properties of the ingredients/formulations.
 The name, bounds, and units on these templates will later be matched to descriptors in the AI Engine.
-Make sure to set the bounds wide enough to encompass all anticipated use cases of the template.
+Make sure to set the bounds wide enough to encompass all anticipated use cases of the templates.

+.. note:: In the code examples that follow, imports are assumed to be cumulative.
+    Once an import has been demonstrated, we do not include it in subsequent code blocks.

 .. code-block:: python

+    from citrine.resources.parameter_template import ParameterTemplate
+    from citrine.resources.property_template import PropertyTemplate
+    from gemd.entity.bounds import RealBounds

-    # Assume we have already created a dataset, named "dataset."
+    # Assume we have already created a project and dataset, named "project" and "dataset."
     # Though not demonstrated here, it is useful to give templates custom ids so that they can be easily retrieved.
     blend_time_template = dataset.parameter_templates.register(
         ParameterTemplate("blend time", bounds=RealBounds(0, 60.0, "s"))